metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_envoy_config_v2_manifest.md

 Optional:

 - `namespace` (String) Namespace is the Kubernetes service namespace.
 In CiliumEnvoyConfig namespace defaults to the namespace of the CEC, In CiliumClusterwideEnvoyConfig namespace defaults to 'default'.
-- `number` (List of String) Port is the port number, which can be used for filtering in case of underlying is exposing multiple port numbers.
+- `number` (List of String) Ports is a set of port numbers, which can be used for filtering in case of underlying is exposing multiple port numbers.

 <a id="nestedatt--spec--node_selector"></a>